builduilabs/2022-12-18-initial-server-render-match/script.md

 Debugger.
 Flash.

 So big takeaway here is that you only want to rely on APIs that exist in both the server and the client so that the initial render from each match.
 And window doesn't exist on the server, so we can't rely on that for the first render.

+So let's put this back to true.
+And ask:

-So what can we do instead?
+hat can we do instead?

 🟢 Step